, , , , , ,

 Just a beautiful Bure bedroom that I absolutely had no place being in.

 And that’s how I accidentally ended up on a one-man media visit to Castaway Island Resort, one of the most luxurious islands I’ve ever seen.
-(Subsequently, and not so accidentally, I did end up publishing an article about it in a popular Australian travel magazine – so I guess it’s not really a lie when you follow through.)
+(Subsequently, and not so accidentally, I did end up publishing an article about it in an Australian magazine – so I guess it’s not really a lie when you follow through.)

-We flitted between manicured flower beds, dazzling private villas, sunset-facing cabanas and swimming pools soundtracked by trickling water features.
-Then we turned to the restaurants, the bars, the spa and the giant bures by the beach where I could happily spend the rest of my days.
+We flit between manicured flower beds, dazzling private villas, sunset-facing cabanas and swimming pools soundtracked by trickling water features before turning our attention to the sea view restaurants, breezy bars, indulgent spa and the giant bures by the beach where I could happily spend the rest of my days.

-I gawped, I gasped, and I ogled.
-And by the time I found my two friends – or rather ‘colleagues’ – I think Mr Suit had accepted I’d likely never seen a private island resort before, let alone was I going to write about one.
-(I’d have loved to see his face when he got the email about the magazine; disbelief, I’m sure).
+I gawp, I gasp, and I ogle.
+When we finally find my two friends – or rather ‘colleagues’ – I assume Mr Suit has accepted I’d likely never seen a private island resort before, let alone was I going to write about one.

-Back at our pre-arranged meeting point – hidden from the resort’s reception and, as instructed, “wade in a bit away from the shore” – our fishermen friends haul us back aboard, and we sit giggling amongst tubs of freshly caught fish.
+Now seemingly trusted enough, we share goodbyes like life-long friends and seek out the pre-arranged meeting point hidden from the resort’s reception.
+The instructions, “Wade in a bit away from the shore”, now make far more sense.
+Our fishermen friends haul us back aboard, and we start giggling among tubs of the morning’s catch.

 “That island,” says fisherman two, pointing to a tiny speck in the distance, “that’s the one where they filmed the Cast Away film.”